nplrkn/qcore/README.md

 By default, Linux routing generates ICMP Redirect in the case of UE-to-UE packet hairpinning - correctly so, but not what we want in our case.
 The script therefore disables transmission of ICMP Redirect over our tun device.

-Hairpinned packets appear twice in tcpdump.
-You can see this by running `RUST_LOG=info cargo test two_ues -- --nocapture` in parallel with the above tcpdump invocation.
+### veth pair

+By default, QCore receives downlink packets towards UE over a veth pair.
+This is to ensure that the full Linux packet forwarding process
+(including NAT and policy) completes before the packet gets intercepted by the QCore eBPF code.

 ## Licence

-This project is licensed under the APGL open source licence.
+The majority of code in this project is copyright (C) 2025 Nic Larkin and licensed under the APGL open source licence.

 AGPL is a copyleft licence.
 If it doesn't suit your needs, please connect with me on LinkedIn and we can look into getting you a licence agreement which does not place you under copyleft obligations.

+The eBPF program code is licensed under the GPL.

 ## Contributions